 How to Repay Student Loans the Smart Way

-According to Forbes, college students who graduated in 2016 had an average of $37,172 in student loans.
+Forbes reported that college students who graduated in 2016 had an average of $37,172 in student loans.
 No matter how much you have in loans or whether you’re in school, covered by a grace period or facing repayment, the question of how to repay student loans1 is sure to be top of mind.
 Use these five steps to manage and pay off your loans.

 1. Set Goals